darchr/gem5/configs/example/bbv/README.md

 ```

-Remember, make sure that the ISA of this config file is the same ISA as the program that you are generating SimPoints for!
+Remember, make sure that the ISA of this config file is the same ISA as the program that you are generating SimPoints for.